openshift/kube-compare/README.md

 ### Implementation Details

-oc adm compare implementation includes usage of parts of code from the K8s built-in `diff` command which combines patching and an external diff tool via `KUBECTL_EXTERNAL_DIFF`.
+kubectl cluster-compare implementation includes usage of parts of code from the K8s built-in `diff` command which combines patching and an external diff tool via `KUBECTL_EXTERNAL_DIFF`.
 The command implementation includes parsing of the reference and other user passed arguments, correlation logic,